msg-systems/holmes-extractor/README.md

 <a id="named-entity-embedding-based-matching"></a>
 #### 2.6 Named-entity-embedding-based matching (`word_match.type=='entity_embedding'`)

-A named-entity-embedding based match obtains between a searched-document word that has a certain entity label and a search-phrase or query-document word whose embedding is sufficiently similar to the underlying meaning of that entity label, e.g. the word *individual* in a search phrase has a similar word embedding to the underlying meaning of the *PERSON* entity label.
+A named-entity-embedding based match obtains between a searched-document word that has a certain entity label and a search phrase or query document word whose embedding is sufficiently similar to the underlying meaning of that entity label, e.g. the word *individual* in a search phrase has a similar word embedding to the underlying meaning of the *PERSON* entity label.
 Note that named-entity-embedding-based matching is never active on root words regardless of the `embedding_based_matching_on_root_words` setting.

 <a id="initial-question-word-matching"></a>
 #### 2.7 Initial-question-word matching (`word_match.type=='question'`)

 Initial-question-word matching is only active during [topic matching](#topic-matching).
-Initial question words in query phrases match entities in the searched documents that represent potential answers to the question, e.g. when comparing the query phrase ***When did Peter have breakfast*** to the searched-document phrase *Peter had breakfast at 8 a.m.*, the question word **When** would match the temporal adverbial phrase *at 8 a.m.*.
+Initial question words in query phrases match entities in the searched documents that represent potential answers to the question, e.g. when comparing the query phrase *When did Peter have breakfast* to the searched-document phrase *Peter had breakfast at 8 a.m.*, the question word *When* would match the temporal adverbial phrase *at 8 a.m.*.

 Initial-question-word matching is switched on and off using the `initial_question_word_behaviour` parameter when calling the [`topic_match_documents_against` function on the Manager class](#manager-topic-match-function).
-It is only likely to be useful when topic matching is being performed in an interactive setting where the user enters short query phrases, as opposed to when it is being used to find documents on a similar topic to an pre-existing query document.
-Initial question words are in any case only processed at the beginning of the first sentence of the query phrase or query document.
+It is only likely to be useful when topic matching is being performed in an interactive setting where the user enters short query phrases, as opposed to when it is being used to find documents on a similar topic to an pre-existing query document: initial question words are only processed at the beginning of the first sentence of the query phrase or query document.

 If a query phrase consists of a complex question with several elements dependent on the main verb, a finding in a searched document is only strictly an 'answer' if contains matches to all these elements.
-Because recall is typically more important than precision when performing topic matching with interactive query phrases, however, Holmes will match an initial question word to a searched-document phrase whenever they correspond semantically (e.g. **when** corresponds to a temporal adverbial phrase) and each depend on verbs that themselves match at the word level.
-One possible strategy to filter out such 'incomplete answers' would be to calculate the maximum possible score for a query phrase and reject topic matches that score below a threshold scaled to this maximum.
+Because recall is typically more important than precision when performing topic matching with interactive query phrases, however, Holmes will match an initial question word to a searched-document phrase wherever they correspond semantically (e.g. wherever *when* corresponds to a temporal adverbial phrase) and each depend on verbs that themselves match at the word level.
+One possible strategy to filter out 'incomplete answers' would be to calculate the maximum possible score for a query phrase and reject topic matches that score below a threshold scaled to this maximum.

 <a id="coreference-resolution"></a>
 ### 3. Coreference resolution